Disability Resources for Students

 Receiving a Request for Approved Accommodations

 Formal requests for accommodations will come to you in a Faculty Notification Letter (FNL) via the myDRS online system.
 The accommodations in these letters are not meant to give students with disabilities an unfair advantage, but rather to give them an equal opportunity to demonstrate mastery of course content.
-Although a student may request an academic adjustment at any time, the student should request this as early as possible.
-Some academic adjustments may take more time to provide than others.
+Although a student may request an accommodations at any time, the student should request this as early as possible.
+Some accommodations may take more time to provide than others.
 The student should follow established procedures to ensure that the University has enough time to review the request and provide an appropriate academic adjustment.
+Initial quarterly FNLs go out three weeks before a quarter begins for all requests made before that date.
+Since students can activate accommodations at any point after initial FNLs go out, DRS continues to send updated FNLs weekly for the remainder of the quarter.
+All instructors listed on Time Schedule for a class will be sent FNLs, unless DRS is notified to do otherwise.

 Working with DRS